-- manual call points (break-glass call points);
+- manual call points (break-glass call points) next to exits with at least one call point on each floor;

-- · electronic sirens or bells; and
+- electronic sirens or bells; and

 - a control and indicator panel.

 An alternative system of interconnected combined manual call points and sounders may be acceptable.